Back to LiftMaster Guides

 Symptoms

-• Grinding or clicking noise from opener
+• Grinding or clicking noise from the opener

-• Opener light activates confirming signal received
+• Opener light activates, confirming the signal was received

 • Door moves freely by hand when disconnected

-• Problem started suddenly not gradual
+• Problem started suddenly rather than gradually

 Recognize these?
 Here's what usually causes it.